Strategy11/formidable-forms/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.0.22 =
+* Add an upgrade banner when affiliate links are active
+* Add permission checks in addition to nonce for several actions for extra security
+* Don't allow javascript to be saved in field choices
+* Include the admin_url params inside the function to resolve a conflict with WPML
+* Prevent XML breaking with US character
+* Fix rand() error with float some users are seeing with PHP7
+* **Pro Features:** *
+* Add the option to automatically delete files when a file is replaced, and and entry is deleted
+* Allow a prefix and/or suffix along with the [auto_id] shortcode
+* Add is_draft shortcode for views.
+This allows [is_draft], [if is_draft equals="1"]-draft-[/if is_draft], and [if is_draft equals="0"]-complete-[/if is_draft]
+* Add frm_no_entries_message filter to adjust the output when there are no entries found
+* Add frm_search_for_dynamic_text hook for searching numeric values in Dynamic fields
+* Add the saved value into the array and json response.
+The entries fetched using FrmEntriesController::show_entry_shortcode were only returning the displayed value.
+This adds the saved value to the array as well.
+This covers user id, dynamic fields, radio, dropdown, and checkbox fields anytime the saved and displayed values are different.
+* Add filter on add/remove fields to allow translations
+* Default new number fields to use "any" step
+* Fix conditional logic dependent on a paragraph field
+* Fix date fields inside form loaded with in-place-edit

 = 2.0.21 =
 * Add a timestamp to the css file instead of plugin version number to improve issues with styling caching
 * Add pro tips & upgrade calls